What gearing do you need to ride in the mountains?

 A good way to test is to find the longest hill near to where you live, 10 minutes and around 8% ideally, and to ride repeats of it until you have totalled 30 minutes of climbing.
 Keep the pace steady, as if you're on a big day in the mountains.
 The aim is to have a gear that allows you to maintain a manageable effort and a comfortable cadence even on the last ascent.

 I'd say that, even if you’re really fit, 34x28 is the minimum.
 And if you're less confident in your fitness, then 34x32 is a good bet.
 There are some really steep sections on many of the climbs and you will appreciate being able to tackle them without resorting to a lung-searing effort or knee-bursting low cadence.
 This is no place for a 53/39 chainset!

 If your rear derailleur has the capacity, a cassette that goes up to 32t or 34t will make a significant difference and is the most affordable way to lower your gearing.
-Shimano has now introduced an 11-34 at Ultegra and 105 levels, offering a 1:1 gear.
-New 12-speed Shimano groupsets are expected summer 2021 with lower options.
-Remember that you will likely need to extend or replace your chain, or be diligent about avoiding cross-chaining into big-big.
+Shimano now offers an 11-34 cassette at all levels, creating a 1:1 gear, and 11-36 in 105.
+Remember that if you fit a larger cassette you will likely need to extend or replace your chain, or be very diligent about avoiding cross-chaining into big-big.